nightroman/FarNet/PowerShellFar/README.md

 [Contents]

 This script replaces the built-in PowerShell function.
-PowerShell v3+ `TabExpansion2` is replaced by *TabExpansion2.ps1*.
-PowerShell v2 `TabExpansion` is replaced by *TabExpansion.ps1*, not tested for a while.
-The scripts come with the PowerShellFar package and they are loaded on the first calls.
+It comes with the module and loaded on the first call.

-In PowerShell v3+ *TabExpansion2.ps1* reuses a lot of built-in completions and supports extensions added by one or more `*ArgumentCompleters.ps1` profiles.
+*TabExpansion2.ps1* reuses built-in completions and supports extensions added by one or more `*ArgumentCompleters.ps1` profiles.

 The script *Bench\ArgumentCompleters.ps1* is a sample profile.
-Use it as the base for your own completers.
+Use it as the base for your completers.
 See the script code and comments.

-*TabExpansion2.ps1* works with other PowerShell hosts as well (console, VSCode, ISE).
+*TabExpansion2.ps1* works with other PowerShell hosts as well.
 All you need is to call the script once, normally in a host profile.

 *********************************************************************